 Uusitalo's research areas are education economics, public economics and labour economics.
 His latest research covers protection against unfair dismissal, demand for social skills in the job market and the effects of education policy reforms.

 Uusitalo received his PhD from the University of Helsinki in 1999.
 Prior to the Professorship in Public Economics, he was employed by the Jyväskylä University School of Business and Economics as Professor of Education Economics since 2015.
-Uusitalo is the Chairman of the Finnish Economic Policy Council, which was established in 2014, and a Research Fellow at the German IZA Institute of Labour Economics.
+In 2014-2019, Uusitalo was the first Chairman of the Finnish Economic Policy Council, established in 2014.
+He is a Research Fellow at the German IZA Institute of Labour Economics.

-M. Rokkanen & R. Uusitalo (2013): Changes in Job Stability – Evidence from Lifetime Job Histories, Finnish Economic Papers 26(2) [article]
+Rokkanen, M and Uusitalo, R. (2013): Changes in Job Stability – Evidence from Lifetime Job Histories, Finnish Economic Papers 26(2).

-A. Moisio & R. Uusitalo (2013): The impact of municipal mergers on local public expenditures in Finland, Public Finance and Management, 13(3)
+Moisio, A. and Uusitalo, R. (2013): The impact of municipal mergers on local public expenditures in Finland, Public Finance and Management, 13(3)